 Here is your hunting checklist:

-We also strongly suggest simulating LLM-Embedded Malware Attacks to test the effectiveness of your security controls against real-life cyber attacks using the Picus Security Validation Platform.
+We also strongly suggest simulating LLM-Assisted Malware Attacks to test the effectiveness of your security controls against real-life cyber attacks using the Picus Security Validation Platform.
 You can also test your defenses against hundreds of other malware variants, such as BRICKSTORM, VenomRAT, Chinotto, and Rustonotto, within minutes with a 14-day free trial of the Picus Platform.

 |